Teetwothefirst/Teetwothefirst/README.md

 --->

 # 💫 About Me:
-- 👋 Hi, I’m @Teetwothefirst<br>- 👀 I’m into Web development, Software Engineering, Data Engineering, and Game Development<br>- 🌱 I’m currently designing and building Drive and Orion - an Ride-Hailing and Chat Application <br>- 💞️ I’m looking to collaborate on remote, open-source, private, and just about everything related to my interest.<br>- 📫 How to reach me dexterdavid835@gmail.com.<br>
+- 👋 Hi, I’m @Teetwothefirst<br>- 👀 I’m into Web development, Software Engineering, Data Engineering, and Game Development<br>- 🌱 I’m currently designing and building Drive and Orion - a Ride-Hailing and Chat Application <br>- 💞️ I’m looking to collaborate on remote, open-source, private, and just about everything related to my interest.<br>- 📫 How to reach me dexterdavid835@gmail.com.<br>

 ## 🌐 Socials: